Python-GIS-book/site/source/part2/chapter-07/md/02-common-raster-operations.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ## Resampling raster data

-Finally, we will introduce a technique that allows you to resample your raster data.
+In the following section, we will introduce a technique that allows you to resample your raster data.
 Resampling refers to changing the cell values due to changes in the raster grid for example due to changing the effective cell size of an existing dataset.
 There are two ways to resample your raster data.
 Upscaling (or upsampling) refers to cases in which convert the raster to higher resolution, i.e. smaller cells.
 Downscaling (or downsampling) is resampling to lower resolution, i.e. having larger cell sizes.
 In the following, we will see how we can resample an `xarray.Dataset` by downscaling and upscaling the data.

 We can resample `xarray` data by using the `rioxarray` library that can be used to downscale and upscale raster data.
 Whenever downscaling data, you are ultimately aggregating the information because multiple individual cells are merged into one larger cell that is then stored in the output grid.
 Thus, it is important to decide the `resampling` method which determines how the data values are aggregated.
 Depending on the input data, you might for example calculate the `average` of the input cells which will then be stored in the output grid cell.
 In our case, taking the average makes sense, because our input data represents elevation.
 However, in some cases you might be interested to `sum` all the cell values for example if your input data would represent population counts in a given region.
 There are also various other ways to resample the data, such as extracting the minimum (`min`), maximum (`max`), median (`med`) or the `mode` from the input cells.
 The `mode` means that the value which appears most often in the input raster cells is selected to the output raster cell.
 <!-- #endregion -->